Perry Mason: Radio

 Perry Mason was adapted for radio as a 15-minute daily crime series that aired from 1943 to 1955 on CBS Radio.
 It had little in common with the usual portrayal of Mason, so much so that Gardner withdrew his support for a TV version of the daytime serial that began airing on CBS in 1956.
 The general theme of the radio series was continued, with a different title and characters, as The Edge of Night.

-Television
+TV

 Perry Mason (1957–1966)

-The best-known incarnation of Perry Mason came in the form of a CBS TV series simply titled Perry Mason which ran from 1957 to 1966, with Raymond Burr in the title role.
+The best-known incarnation of Perry Mason is from CBS which ran from 1957-66, with Raymond Burr as the title role.
 The series also featured Barbara Hale as Della Street, William Hopper as Paul Drake, William Talman as Hamilton Burger and Ray Collins as Lt.
 Tragg.
 The entire series has been released on DVD and reruns are a staple in syndication.

 Paramount+ has made available most of the episodes from seasons 1, 2, 3, 4, 5, 7 and 8 on its website for streaming.